TauConsortium/variant-visualizer/README.md

 gunicorn app:server --bind 0.0.0.0:8050
 ```

-By default, the app runs on `http://127.0.0.1:8050`.
+By default, the app runs on `http://127.0.0.1:8050`

----
+You can change the port number if 8050 is being used

 ## Usage

-1. Select a dataset tab (Currently only `TANGL`).
+1. Select a cohort
 2. Choose a category
-3. Choose a file from the dropdown.
+3. Choose a gene from the dropdown
-4. View the generated plot below.
+4. View the generated plot below

 ## Developed by: